MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-proxy-internet-windows-defender-advanced-threat-protection.md

 The embedded Windows Defender ATP sensor runs in system context using the LocalSystem account.
 The sensor uses Microsoft Windows HTTP Services (WinHTTP) to enable communication with the Windows Defender ATP cloud service.

-The WinHTTP configuration setting is independent of the Windows Internet (WinINet) internet browsing proxy settings and can only discover a proxy server by using the following discovery method:
+The WinHTTP configuration setting is independent of the Windows Internet (WinINet) internet browsing proxy settings and can only discover a proxy server by using the following discovery methods:

 - Configure the proxy server manually using a static proxy

+    - Auto-discovery methods:
+        - Transparent proxy

+    - Manual static proxy configuration
+      - WinHTTP configured using netsh command
+      -	Registry based configuration

-## Configure the proxy server manually using a static proxy
+## Configure the proxy server manually using a registry-based static proxy
-Configure a static proxy to allow only Windows Defender ATP sensor to report telemetry and communicate with Windows Defender ATP services if a computer is not be permitted to connect to the Internet.
+Configure a registry-based static proxy to allow only Windows Defender ATP sensor to report telemetry and communicate with Windows Defender ATP services if a computer is not be permitted to connect to the Internet.

 The static proxy is configurable through Group Policy (GP).
 The group policy can be found under: **Administrative Templates > Windows Components > Data Collection and Preview Builds > Configure connected user experiences and telemetry**.